-What they can do is use the $3.00 Register Reward towards the purchase of another separate promotion offering a different Register Reward.
-Using the example above, they could buy the toothbrush and toothpaste and earn the $3.00 Register Reward and then buy the Windex and use the $3.00 Register Reward to pay for it and they will still receive a $2.00 Register Reward for buying the Windex.
+What they can do is use the $3.00 Register Reward toward the purchase of another separate promotion offering a different Register Reward.
+Using the example above, they could buy the toothbrush and toothpaste and earn the $3.00 Register Reward and then buy the Windex and use the $3.00 Register Reward to pay for it and still receive a $2.00 Register Reward for buying the Windex.

 Finding What Items Offer Register Rewards

-The products that you can earn Register Rewards from are displayed within the Walgreen's Weekly Ad and displayed in-store on the shelf with the product, price, amount you need to purchase and the Register Rewards you will receive.
+The products on which you can earn Register Rewards are displayed within the Walgreens Weekly Ad and displayed in-store on the shelf with the product, price, amount you need to purchase and the Register Rewards you will receive.
 This information is displayed often in a "box" outlined in red.

 Within the store, you may find unadvertised items which offer Register Rewards.
 Reading the signage accompanying the items on the store shelves will help you find unadvertised Register Rewards.

 - Register Rewards will only print for in-stock merchandise during the promotional period.